truenas/documentation/content/SCALE/SCALETutorials/Apps/CommunityApps/MinIOApp/MinIOClustering.md

 Now that the first node is complete, configure any remaining nodes (including datasets and directories).

-After installing MinIO on all systems (nodes) in the cluster.
-Start the MinIO applications.
+After installing MinIO on all systems (nodes) in the cluster, start the MinIO applications.

 ## Accessing the MinIO Setup